 With respect to their 2019-20 school year claims, the parents asserted that the CSE failed to hold an annual review meeting that complied with the parents' written requests, specifically noting a request to have the district physician and the parent member "physically present" at the CSE meeting (Parent Ex.
 A at p.
 2).
-With respect to the June 2019 IEP, the parents asserted that the IEP was inappropriate because the "significant and unsubstantiated" reduction in recommended related services would expose the student to substantial regression; the student was not classified as a student with a traumatic brain injury and the IEP was inadequate to address the student's needs as a student with a brain injury; the recommended program was inadequate to address the student's highly intensive management needs; the recommended 6:1+1 special class would not have provided for 1:1 instruction and support that the student required to make progress; and the district did not offer extended school day services, which the student required (id. at pp. 2-3).
+With respect to the June 2019 IEP, the parents asserted that the IEP was inappropriate because the "significant and unsubstantiated" reduction in recommended related services would expose the student to substantial regression; the student was not classified as a student with a traumatic brain injury and the IEP was not reflective of the student's needs as a student with a brain injury; the recommended program was inadequate to address the student's highly intensive management needs; the recommended placement was not in the least restrictive environment (LRE) for the student; the recommended 6:1+1 special class would not have provided for 1:1 instruction and support that the student required to make progress; and the district did not offer extended school day services, which the student required (id. at pp. 2-3).